 More about Wickham, Hampshire

-Wickham () is a small village and civil parish in Hampshire, England, about three miles north of Fareham.
-At the 2001 census, it had a population of 4,816, falling to 4,299 at the 2011 Census.
+Wickham () is a large village in the civil parish of Wickham and Knowle, in the Winchester district, in the county of Hampshire, England.
+It is about 3 miles north of Fareham.
+In 2021 it had a population of 2173.
+At the 2001 census, it the parish a population of 4,816, falling to 4,299 at the 2011 Census.

-Wickham has a wide and well-proportioned square lined with historic buildings and is designated a conservation area.
+Wickham has one of the oldest continuous historic market squares lined with historic buildings and is designated a conservation area.
+The majority of the square has been overlaid with parking spaces.

 It was the fording place of the River Meon on the Roman road between Noviomagus Regnorum (Chichester) and Venta Belgarum (Winchester), and the inferred divergent point of the route to Clausentum (Bitterne).
 The Roman road from Wickham to Chichester is still followed today by local roads, passing behind Portsdown Hill to the north of Portsmouth Harbour and then onwards via Havant.
 In contrast, the route to Winchester is mostly likely lost through neglect in the Dark Ages, before present field patterns emerged.